PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 ---
 <br>

 ## Alright Pete you made me buy a domain.
 What now?
+(Hosting)

 Great!
 You got your own domain!
-Logically the next step start putting content in your shiny new domain.
+Logically the next step start putting content in your shiny new domain. **HOWEVER**, before you can do that, you're going to need someone to host your content.

 Now this can be a bit of a sticking point... especially if you don't have much patience...